Sp3ctr3/klaatu/README.md

 klaatu
 ======

-An IRC bot made using python twisted framework
+An IRC bot made using the python twisted framework

 Usage
 -----